 "Off-air" television stations broadcast signals from terrestrial-based facilities directly to television receivers (i.e., without using a cable or satellite connection).
-Television stations within 150 kilometers

-(93.2 miles) are the most likely to provide off-air coverage to the communities near the Facility.
+Television stations within 150 kilometers (93.2 miles) are the most likely to provide off-air coverage to the communities near the Facility.
 Comsearch examined the coverage of television stations and communities in the area that could potentially have degraded television reception because of Facility operation (see Appendix 20-B).
-There are 72 television stations within 93.2 miles of the proposed facility, 65 of which are currently licensed and operating.
-A total of 28 licensed and operating stations are low-power stations or translators which serve local audiences and have limited ranges.
-No off-air television stations were identified within 2 miles of the Facility Site.
+There are 90 television stations within 93.2 miles of the proposed Facility, of which 78 are currently licensed and operating.
+Nine of the licensed and operating stations are low-power stations or translators which serve local audiences and have limited ranges.